mrexodia/service-manager/DESIGN.md

 - `workdir` (optional): Working directory for the process
 - `env` (optional): Environment variables as key-value pairs
 - `enabled` (optional): Auto-start flag, defaults to `true` if omitted
+- `schedule` (optional): Cron expression (5 fields: minute, hour, day, month, weekday).
+Presence of this field makes it a scheduled service instead of continuous.

 ## File Structure